#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Can't complain.
 Amazed you can do that.

-So, where are you sleeping?
+So where are you sleeping?
 On the floor?
 Once on the floor, once on the sofa.
 Eye covers, earplugs, soothing thoughts.

 Yeah, there was one time I just heard the tinkling of the piano out of Ellis's dressing room, which was.
 Yeah, Ellis is practicing his piano.

+Sounded exactly like it.
 Yeah, thank you.

-But how are you, John?
-Good.
-Well, that's all that's all my.
+But how are you john good well that's all that's all my

-Oh, that's very pregnant.
+Oh, that's very friendly.
 Good stuff.

 It's continental humour.
 Yeah, it is.